CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

     ![](./media/pe-09.png)

 12. You will see your subscription and all the resource groups in it, listed here.
-Expand **wafprod** resource group and enable VM insights for all three VMs.
+Expand the **wafprod** resource group and enable VM insights for all three VMs.
 Click on **Enable**.

     ![](./media/pe-10.png)